josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_signals.md

 }
 ```

-Another solution is to use Connect, which does disconnect automatically with
+Another solution is to use `Connect`, which does disconnect automatically with
 custom signals:

 ```